The Lichfield Festival

-The Lichfield Festival is an annual multi-art-form festival held in Lichfield, Staffordshire, England.
+Lichfield Festival is an annual multi-art-form Festival held in Lichfield, Staffordshire, England each July.
 Performances include drama, dance, film, literature, visual arts, jazz, folk, classical and world music.
-Performances take place principally in the medieval Lichfield Cathedral and the 21st century Lichfield Garrick theatre, alongside non-traditional venues across the County.
-The Festival also incorporates free community events such as the Festival Market and the Festival Fireworks.
+Performances take place principally in the medieval Lichfield Cathedral and The Hub at St Mary's, alongside other churches and performing arts venues across the City.
+The Festival now also runs an annual Literature Festival each March, a Chamber Music Festival each October, and at least one Christmas concert per year.
+A year-round Learning and Participation programme includes audience development schemes, providing free music tuition in local schools, and supporting the next generation of young creatives and performers.

 History

 1981–1989

 The Lichfield Festival was founded in 1981 by the then Dean of Lichfield Cathedral, John Lang; and Gordon Clark, who was head of music at Abbotsholme School and Artistic Director of the Abbotsholme Arts Society.
 Clark, while continuing his work at Abbotsholme, was the Festival's first Artistic Director (the two jobs continued to be under the aegis of a single person until 2009); and the founding team was completed by Financial Director John Round and Patrick Lichfield, then Earl of Lichfield, who was one of the first financial contributors.

 The inaugural Festival opened on 3 July 1982 with the Band of the Royal Marines processing from the market square in Lichfield to the west door of the Cathedral, which John Lang described as 'a kind of trumpet call to the City to be aware of our plans for pleasures to come'.
 Further highlights of the opening year included performances by the Hallé and Royal Philharmonic Orchestras; and the Cambridge Footlights Revue, featuring the then relatively unknown Stephen Fry, Hugh Laurie, and Emma Thompson.
 The Endellion Quartet were artists in residence and returned many times in subsequent years.
 There were also international contributions from the Japanese Suzuki Tour Company, the French Rouen Officium Pastorum and the German Antiqua Cologne.
 As Lang said, all were 'a foretaste of what was to become normal festival fayre'.

 Highlights from the rest of the eighties included the visit of sitar legend Ravi Shankar together with tabla virtuoso Alla Rakha in 1984 – a year which also saw the Festival's one and only foray into musical theatre, with the Lichfield Cathedral School's production of Joseph and the Amazing Technicolor Dreamcoat – a visit from Oscar Peterson in 1985, and skiffle Legend Lonnie Donegan came along with his dancing sunshine band in 1987.
 The Festival also experimented with a two-day show-jumping event in 1989, which managed a reprise in 1990 but hasn't been heard of since.
 In 1985, conductor Valery Gergiev, pianist Evgeny Kissin, and violinists Maxim Vengerov and Vadim Repin all received their UK debuts at the Lichfield Festival.